nexo-tech/nexo-tech.github.io/content/posts/tunneling-in-depth-explained.md

   - functional-programming
 ---

-# How to expose your [localhost](http://localhost) app to the internet by building a Self‑Hosted HTTPS Tunnel with Go, WebSockets, and Yamux
+# Expose Localhost to the World: Self-Hosted Tunnel in Go

 When you're developing a web app locally, it’s often useful to expose it to the internet — to share with teammates, test integrations, or run live demos.
 Tools like ngrok, Cloudflare Tunnel, or GitHub Codespaces make this easy, but they come with limitations: